jxskiss/mcli/README.md

 Fow now the following modifiers are available:

 * D - marks a flag or argument as deprecated, "DEPRECATED" will be showed in help
+* F - indicates a flag or argument to accept a file path, which must exist
+* H - marks a flag as hidden, see below for more about hidden flags
 * R - marks a flag or argument as required, "REQUIRED" will be showed in help
-* H - marks a flag as hidden, see below for more about hidden flags

 Hidden flags won't be showed in help, except that when a special flag "--mcli-show-hidden" is provided.